A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Materials and methods

 Equation \eqref{eqC} models the dynamics of CAR-T cells.
 The first term represents the natural death or inactivation of activated CAR-T cells, occurring at a rate $\rho_{1}$.
 The second and third terms describe the proliferation of CAR-T cells upon encountering CAR-T sensitive tumor cells ($S$ and $R_E$), with rate constants $\rho_2$ and $\rho_3$ and saturation levels $g_1$ and $g_2$, respectively.
-The fourth term accounts for the inactivation of CAR-T cells by tumor cells and their microenviroment, with a rate $\rho_4$ per tumor cell and a saturation threshold of $g_3$ CAR-T cells.
+The fourth term accounts for CAR-T cell inactivation due to interactions with tumor cells and their microenvironment, with a rate $\rho_4$ per tumor cell and a saturation threshold of $g_3$ CAR-T cells.
 Finally, the last term captures the destruction of CAR-T cells by TMZ at a rate $\alpha_{3}$.
+Similar equations describing CAR-T cell dynamics have been employed in \cite{Ode2,Bodnar2023amcs,Forys}.

-Lastly, equation \eqref{eqE} is a first-order kinetics describing the normalized concentration of the drug, i.e., the efficacy of the drug ($E_D$), which exponentially decays with a constant rate $\mu$.
+Lastly, Equation \eqref{eqE} is a first-order kinetics describing the normalized concentration of the drug as in \cite{Derippe22}, i.e., the efficacy of the drug ($E$), which decays exponentially with a constant rate $\mu$.